Sanizzang/Algorithm/README.md

 >>
 >> 3. After solving a problem, check out others program to compare with my code or review the code yourself.
 >>
->> 4. At least, do code review 3 times for a week on your code or your partner.
+>> 4. At least, do code review 1 times for a week on only your code.
 >>
 >> 5. Here is my [discord server](https://discord.gg/XGZPkh), join here :D
 >>